tustin2121/James_Somerton_Transcripts/_videos/pW_RjbZYi1s.md

 <compare>
 <james meta fade=out {% include timecode %} id="ch3-in">

-As the second world war ended and masses of servicemen returned home to America having spent almost *all* of their time away exclusively with other men, there seemed to be an opening of the minds of the American populace when it came to homosexuality.
+In the early 20th century, the United States experienced a period of political persecution and anxiety known as the "Red Scare".
+There were two different eras in American history that are collectively known as the Red Scare, both of which were marked by widespread anxiety over communism and other leftist ideas.

 </james>
 <subvideo>

 {%- assign subvid = subvids[2] -%}
-{% include video-card video=subvid %}
+{% include video-card video=subvid anchor="parent-start" %}

 </subvideo>
 <james meta fade=in id="ch3-out">